JohnF17/heart_overlay/README.md

           color: Colors.cyan,
           size: 40,
         ),
+        controller: heartOverlayController, // [HeartOverlayController] - check out the example to see how it's used
         verticalOffset: 10,  // Vertical Offset from tap position
         horizontalOffset: 10,  // Horizontal Offset from tap position
         duration: Duration(milliseconds: 800), // Icon to stay on screen duration
         tapDownType: TapDownType.double, // The animation trigger type
         cacheExtent: 10, // The cache extent
+        splashAnimationDetails: const SplashAnimationDetails(
             enableSplash: true, // Enables a light weight splash animation to the icon provided
+            animationDuration: Duration(seconds: 3), // Animation duration of the splash icon ),
         onPressed: (numberOfHearts) {
             // Do something with the number of hearts shown or do something whenever the icon appears },